First-call mismatch

 The buyer cannot connect the offer to a budget category or business consequence.

-The first pass is faster when the current surface, sales path, and failed opportunities are visible.
+The first pass is faster when the current website, deck, and sales material, sales path, and failed opportunities are visible.
 Bring the real material, not a polished summary.

 The buyer gets a short internal-forwardable asset that states the business case, proof, risk answer, and next step.